konradhy/konradhy/README.md

 - 👨‍💻 All of my projects are available at [konradhylton.com](konradhylton.com)

+- 💭 Currently learning about machine learning, Ai and neural networks

 - 📫 How to reach me **info@konradhylton.com**

 <h3 align="left">Portfolio Repositories:</h3>